OpenConext/Mujina/README.md

 Mockoleth
 =========

 Mockoleth mocks a SAML2 Identity and Service Provider.
-There is a default configuration, which you can override using a REST API.
-This approach removes the need for special test configuration sets in your setup.
+Almost all characteristics of either the IdP or SP can be configured on-the-fly using a REST API.
+This approach removes the need for special test configuration sets in your set-up.
 Thus, Mockoloth makes testing your stack a breeze!
-Mockoloth can be used in combination with testsuites like Selenium to automate authentication testing for your applications.
+Mockoloth can be used in combination with test suites like Selenium or Jmeter to automate authentication testing for your applications.

 Features
 --------